 Insurance Brokers: To have insurance, you have to buy insurance.
 Hopefully, a licensed insurance broker guided you through the buying process.
 Broker’s serve an important purpose, they consolidate product knowledge, convert concerns into coverage options, and should know about the products they are placing.
 Their product knowledge can be very helpful in a lot of situations, more importantly their clout with the insurance company can prove valuable.
 Most commonly, an insurance broker is paid through a direct commission and a contingent commission by the insurance company.
 Commission disclosures can be found in your insurance policy and this has the potential to feel like the start of a conflict of interest.
-No matter the potential for a conflict of interest, I have not found an insurance brokerage large enough to convince insurance companies that COVID Business Interruption Claims should be paid.
-Chances are your Broker is just as concerned as you are, or more so.
+Just know that some brokers view their clients as the priority, not the insurance company.

 Adjusters: Two types of adjusters exist, and they are defined by their employer (and license).
 I happen to be licensed as both an Independent Adjuster and a Public Adjuster.
 An independent adjuster is one that is retained by the insurance company to investigate a claim on behalf of the insurance company.
 These Independent Adjusters always work on behalf of the insurance company and are employees or contractors.
 Payment comes per file or as a salary, but it is never directly tied to the outcome of a claim (thank you insurance commissioners!).
 Said another way, the outcome of claim does not change what they are paid.